umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Baselines/Break-baseline/index.md

 To break reference between a baseline and child project:

 1. Click on the ![Disconnect](images/disconnect-icon.png) icon.
-2. A window with the consequences to the action is displayed.
+2. A window with the consequences of the action is displayed.
-3. Read and understand the consequences mentioned and check all the three boxes, if you want to disconnect.
+3. Read and understand the consequences mentioned and check all three boxes, if you want to disconnect.
 4. Click **Disconnect**.
     ![Break Baseline and child project](images/Break-baseline.gif)